marcosmm12/Weather-App/README.md

 # Weather App

 This is an app I have developed myself to learn how REST APIs work.
 I wanted to have a basic understanding of them, so I select [Open-Meteo API](https://open-meteo.com/en/docs) and I use it to make requests to the API to get information about the weather in different locations.
 Additionally, I manage this information to show it in different elements and not as a simple string.
 It's not the best design, but it's a starting point as before this project I didn't know anything about React.
+I know that I could have used a language like C++ or Java and do a simple app printing the results in the console, but I considered a better option a new language for me as it was going to allow me to learn how REST APIs work and basic things about a new language at the same time.

 ## How it works
 1. Choose a city from those availables in the select.